-Most of our services have a buddy system where new foster carers are paired up with more experienced people.
-Our fostering ambassadors will also make sure your opinions are listened to.
-All our foster carers are registered with the Fostering Network.
+We also have a buddy system where new foster carers are paired up with more experienced people.
+Our carer liaison group represents the views of carers.
+All our foster carers are registered with the Fostering Network, too.
 This gives you access to support and offers.
 You'll also be able to use our Health Assured wellbeing package and get discounts on lots of great brands.